Own-Data-Privateer/hoardy-web/tool/README.md

 ### hoardy-web export mirror

 Parse given `WRR` files, filter out those that have no responses, transform and then dump their response bodies into separate files under `DESTINATION` with the new path derived from each reqres' metadata.
-In short, this is a combination of `hoardy-web organize --copy` followed by in-place `hoardy-web get`.
+Essentially, this is a combination of `hoardy-web organize --copy` followed by in-place `hoardy-web get` and with a more advanced URL remapping capabilities available to the `scrub` function.

-In other words, this generates static offline website mirrors, producing results similar to those of `wget -mpk`.
+In short, this sub-command generates static offline website mirrors, producing results similar to those of `wget -mpk`.

 - positional arguments:
   - `PATH`